 Periondontitis—boy, that’s a mouthful.
 Hard to say…even harder to deal with.
 It doesn’t have to be.
 Sure, it’s a life-long form of gum disease that wreaks having on both gum and bone.
 Yes, it can also potentially lead to dental loss.
 Again, it doesn’t have to be like that.
-If it ever gets to a point where you’re losing bone, feel free to visit Marc B. Hertz for ativan memory loss.
+If it ever gets to a point where you’re losing bone, feel free to visit Marc B. Hertz for Sheepshead Bay dental surgery.
 Because no problem is without a solution.

 Well, don’t linger in the depths of uncertainty.
 You don’t have to make such a big leap yet, if you’re not ready for surgery.
 How about starting off small?
 Phone call small should do.
 Or shoot an e-mail—whichever you’re comfortable with.
-Reach out to Marc B. Hertz to inquire ask about ativan memory loss.
+Reach out to Marc B. Hertz to inquire ask about Sheepshead Bay dental surgery.

 Due to the great popularity of dental implants, bone grafting has become a very common procedure at our oral and maxillofacial surgery practice, Marc B. Hertz, DDS, PC.
 Our top-notch oral surgeon, Dr. Marc B. Hertz, provides bone grafting surgery to allow many people to get dental implants, who otherwise could not.
 A Sheepshead Bay bone graft will make their jawbone thick enough and healthy enough to properly hold dental implants.